Odaimoko/MACH-Pytorch/README.md

     └── bibtex_test.txt
 ```

-Note: The data directory\'s name should be the same as the prefix in the subdirectory and in the config file, and should be case-sensitive.
+[To be updated] Note: The data directory\'s name should be the same as the prefix in the subdirectory and in the config file, and should be case-sensitive.
 Eg. for *Delicious* dataset, the `name` field in `config/data/delicious.yaml`, the name of the subdirectory under `data` both should be *Delicious*.

 `*_test.txt` contains the test dataset and `*_train.txt` contains both training and validation datasets.
 The number of training instances are specified by `train_size` in data config file.
 Assume it is `m` .
 The first `m` training instances in `*_train.txt` are used in training, with the rest being validation set.